refgenie/refgenie/docs/install.md

 # Seeking assets

-Use the `seek` command to get paths to local assets you have already built or pulled.
+Use the `refgenie seek` command to get paths to local assets you have already built or pulled.
 For example, the one we just pulled:

 ```console
 refgenie seek rCRSd/bowtie2_index